-With \$14.7 million in CARES Act funding from August-December 2020 and \$16 million in state and CDC funding from January-June 2021, NCDHHS was able to hire and manage over 500 CHWs and pay them living wages.
-With pandemic funding coming to a close, North Carolina Department of Health and Human Services as well as NC Medicaid are working with CHWs in the state to sustain the workforce as North Carolina undergoes Medicaid Transformation.
-In recent guidance, NC Medicaid added CHWs as care management extenders to their newly launched Tailored Care Management plan, with input from the North Carolina CHW Association (NCCHWA).
-NC Medicaid also funds the development of CHW specialty training modules through the NC Area Health Education Centers to address key conditions and issues faced by Medicaid beneficiaries as well as practice support for advanced medical homes in the state that want to integrate CHWs into their workflows.
-The CHW workforce proved to be integral to the Covid-19 pandemic response in North Carolina, and both NCDHHS and NC Medicaid are partnering with CHWs to continue to strengthen the trained and ready workforce.
-More information on the NC CHW Initiative and specialty training can be found on the NCDHHS CHWI web page and the NC Area Health Education Centers website.
+With over \$75 million in pandemic federal funding from August 2020-December 2022, the North Carolina Department of Health and Human Services (NCDHHS) contracted with organizations across the state to hire and deploy over 500 CHWs and pay them living wages.
+NCDHHS and additional partners within the NC CHW Initiative are working to support and sustain the workforce via a multi-year award to the NC Office of Rural Health from the CDC to build an infrastructure for CHWs as well as potential integration within Medicaid Managed Care.
+NC Medicaid permits CHWs to be part of the care management team in managed care via the Medicaid Standard Medicaid Plan and Tailored Plan contracts and explicitly included CHWs as potential care management extenders in guidance to Tailored Care Management plans.
+97 The North Carolina Community Health Worker Association (NCCHWA) directs training opportunities and provides certification pathways to CHWs and collaborates closely with NCDHHS.
+NC Medicaid also funds the development of CHW specialty training modules through the NC Area Health Education Centers to address key conditions and issues faced by Medicaid beneficiaries as well as practice support for advanced medical homes in the state to integrate CHWs into their workflows.
+The CHW workforce proved to be integral to the COVID-19 pandemic response in North Carolina, and NCDHHS (including NC Medicaid) is partnering with CHWs to continue to strengthen the trained and ready workforce.
+More information on the NC CHW Initiative can be found on the NCDHHS CHWI, NCCHWA, and NC Area Health Education Centers websites.